temporalio/documentation/docs/go-workflow-testing.md

 assert that the Workflow completed successfully and returned the expected error.

 Simply mocking the execution to return a desired value or error is a pretty powerful mechanism to isolate Workflow logic.
-However, sometimes we want to replace the activity with an alternate implementation to support a more complex test scenario.
-Let's assume we want to validate that the activity gets called with the correct parameters.
+However, sometimes we want to replace the Activity with an alternate implementation to support a more complex test scenario.
+Let's assume we want to validate that the Activity gets called with the correct parameters.

 ```go